huntdatacenter/docs/docs/govern-science/tingweek/index.md

 All active lab users, lab leaders and lab coordinators are invited for information, feedback and discussions on all aspects of existing, planned and future services.

-[Read more the Labting](/do-science/community/labting/) in our do science section.
+[Read more about the Labting](/do-science/community/labting) in our do science section.

 ### Data space ting